 Based on Room Size

 Room dimensions determine how a pattern behaves visually.
-In smaller spaces, choosing the right parquet pattern for small rooms can make a noticeable difference in visual expansion.
+In smaller spaces, choosing the right parquet pattern can make a noticeable difference in visual expansion.
 Patterns such as herringbone, when laid parallel to the longest wall or main light source, can subtly guide the eye and create a sense of length.
 This principle is often used as flooring to make a room look bigger without altering the physical dimensions.

 Quick Tip: If the room feels restricted, focus on directional movement before decorative complexity.